DE Faculty Training (DEFT) Center

 for ways we can help you fix your content.

 Non-original works (not created by faculty) such as books, handouts, audio clips, videos, and all other intellectual property should be considered copyrighted unless specifically designated as free to use.
 If you are using publisher and or copyright materials, we recommend consulting a librarian about its eligibility for fair use within your course.
+Please refer to the District's BP3750: Use of Copyrighted Material for more information.

 We highly recommend making copyright materials available by linking official library resources rather than uploading files directly into your Canvas course.
 This method has the benefits of: